 open/close all folders

 Anime & Manga

-- In the KC Grand Prix Yu-Gi-Oh!: In the English dub of the KC Grand Prix arc, Yugi's grandpa disguises himself as a duelist named Apnarg to enter a tournament.
+- Yu-Gi-Oh!: In the English dub of the KC Grand Prix arc, Yugi's grandpa disguises himself as a duelist named Apnarg Otum to enter a tournament.
 (The original version averts this - his alias there is "Mask the Rock".)

 - This is what clues Goku in to Uub being the reincarnation of the evil Buu in the final episodes of Dragon Ball Z. Considering Uub had no idea he was Buu's reincarnation, this makes it an awfully convenient name.

 - In Princess Nine, Nene disguises Kanako by reversing the syllables in her name — Konaka Tami.

 - It was from the first Sera Myu summer special.
 The young man known as Saito Kun reveals himself to actually be Kunzite.